mjordan/islandora_workbench/README.md

 * If using the pages from directories configuration:
    * Whether page filenames contain an occurance of the sequence separator.
    * Whether any page directories are empty.
+* If the `created` field is present in your CSV file, whether the values in it are formatted correctly (like "2020-11-15T23:49:22+00:00") and whether the date is in the past (both of which are Drupal requirements).
+* If the `uid` field is present in your CSV file, whether the user IDs in that field exist in the target Drupal.
+Note that this check does not inspect permissions or roles, only that the user ID exists.

 You will probably need to run Workbench using `--check` a few times before you will be ready to run it without `--check` and commit your data to Islandora.
 For example, you may need to correct errors in taxonomy term IDs or names, fix errors in media filenames, or wrap values in your CSV files in quotation marks.